 Safety Around Power Lines

-Always keep your distance to stay protected.
+Keep your distance from power lines to stay protected.

-Power lines are intentionally installed out of reach (or buried in the ground) to prevent contact.
-Though sometimes power lines can be downed by tree limbs, high winds or other accidents.
-Always keep your distance from power lines to stay protected.
+Power lines deliver essential electricity to our homes and businesses, but they pose serious safety risks.
+Power lines are intentionally installed out of reach (or buried in the ground) to prevent contact, but they can sometimes be brought down by tree limbs, high winds or other accidents.

 Power Line Safety